RCR Framework Interpretations: Inquiry vs Investigation

 - whether the allegation is responsible;

-- whether an investigation is warranted based on the information provided in the allegation.
+- if an investigation is warranted based on the information provided in the allegation.

 Each institution must designate a central point of contact at a senior administrative level (e.g., Vice-President, Research; Research Integrity Officer) to receive all confidential enquiries, allegations of breaches of policies and information related to allegations.

-Inquiries should be conducted and concluded within two months of the institution receiving an allegation (Framework, 4.4.d).
+Inquiries should be conducted and concluded within two months of the institution receiving an allegation (RCR Framework, Article 4.4.d).
 If circumstances warrant and appropriate justification is provided, the Secretariat may extend this timeline.

 2. What is an investigation?